susanpallmann/shadow-2.0/story/README.md

 keystone-like shrines with abilities.
 While this is a sci-fi concept and not fantasy, I feel like there is room to create a radioactive leftover tech piece that can act aesthetically and functionally as a runestone or something.
-And in general, I want to look for opportunities to make the modern and technological feel like a weird sort of magic.
-I feel like I won't know what I'm talking about here if I read this tomorrow.
-Oh well.
+And in general, I want to look for opportunities to make the modern and technological feel like a weird and ancient sort of magic.
+This doesn't even have to be crazy - a lot has changed and that technology may very well *be* ancient now.

+Along the way to the next human settlement, the player will test out their adaption ability for the first time to solve some minor roadblock.
+This can be something simple like getting frog legs to jump over a boulder.
+We don't want to overwhelm the player yet, as the mechanic of absorbing abilites and letting them cool down is going to be a little complex as it is.